 Basic homeowner's policies typically cover not only the costs to repair damaged property but also replacement costs in the event that your entire home is destroyed.
 Usually, a basic homeowner's policy will also cover your belongings, including furniture and appliances.
-Typically, however, the contents of your household are only covered for up to 40 percent of the home's insured value.
+Typically, however, the contents of your household are only covered for 40 to 75 percent percent of the building's value.

 Basic homeowner's insurance policies usually don't cover things like earthquakes and floods.
 Some may only provide limited coverage for the loss of personal property like jewelry, computers and cameras.
 To make sure you have enough coverage for this type of property, you can purchase additional insurance.

 - Jupiterimages/Creatas/Getty Images

 - Will Insurance Cover Lightning That Struck My Tree and Caused Damage to My Fence?